-As The BRIT School celebrates its 30th birthday, it has been rightly recognised for its cultural contribution to the UK with support from the Arts Council England.
+The BRIT School has been rightly recognised for its cultural contribution to the UK with continued support from the Arts Council England.
 This makes the school unique and, like the Awards from which its name derives, holds a special place - culturally, socially and economically - in the creative arts' fabric of the UK."